 It’s a slow process, but definitely one that is worth devoting some of your precious cleaning time to.

 If you feel you need extra help with getting your home organized, I recommend The Organized Home—an eCourse by one of my most organized friends.
 She’ll help you simplify the organization process and get your house organized room by room.

-An organized home stays cleaner—that is why even 15 minutes a day spent organizing makes a huge difference!
+An organized home stays cleaner—that is why even 15 minutes a day—or even a week—spent organizing makes a huge difference!

 4. Choose the ONE thing that needs to be done most right now